 The fund has a strategic asset allocation designed to ensure that it meets its long term objectives.
 In addition, the manager makes use of tactical asset allocation as a means of capitalising on value opportunities as they arise.

 As with our other funds, the principal focus of our UK equities portfolio is the mid cap arena.
 In overseas equities we invest in funds managed by third party managers.
 We select funds and managers who share our value investing approach and who are focussed on income and returns rather than benchmarks.
 Specialist asset selections focus on the quality and strength of the income streams that they produce.
 Our exposure to fixed interest, following the extended bull market in bonds, is highly selective.

 Delivery of a high income is a paramount focus but we are mindful of the need at times to defend capital.
 Such action may sometimes result in a lower level of yield or income.
 The fund aims to defend the real value of capital over the longer term.

-The Seneca IM investment team, pictured from left to right: Richard Parfect, Tom Delic, Mark Wright, Peter Elston.
+The Seneca IM investment team, pictured from left to right: Richard Parfect, Tom Delic, Mark Wright, Gary Moglione and Peter Elston.

 The overall responsibilities of the Investment Management team are shown below:

 Asset allocation research, Peter Elston, chief investment officer

 Overseas equity and bond fund research (emerging markets), Tom Delic

 Overseas equity and bond fund research (mature markets), Gary Moglione